Physician Assistant Program - Fort Lauderdale

 Yes.
 Each applicant is viewed equally; therefore, each must complete all prerequisite course work.
 No exceptions or substitutions.
 Advanced standing is not given for previous course work or life experience.

 The program does not offer only a certificate.
 Every student must complete the entire curriculum regardless of previously completed course work or degrees.

-It's possible, especially if you need to take any science courses.
+Science prerequisites MUST be completed by the end of the fall semester prior to matriculation.
+You will not be offered an interview unless your science prerequisites have been completed.
+You may have two of your remaining prerequisites outstanding, but they do need to be completed prior to matriculation.
 Keep in mind that you're competing against HUNDREDS of applicants, most of whom have fulfilled ALL admission requirements.
 Your goal is to be as competitive as possible.
 You will not be invited for an interview if you have more than two missing science prerequisites.

 A single applicant interviews with a team of 2-4 interviewers.
 This format is flexible and individual interviewers may be used in some cases.
 Please be flexible when coming to campus for interviews.